Here is a glossary of key vocabulary related to climate change.

-Natural reservoir that stores carbon-containing chemical compounds accumulated over time.
-Carbon sinks help reducing the amount of atmospheric CO2.
-The natural sinks are soil, that is the greatest carbon store ; and part of the biosphere via photosynthesis by terrestrial plants and marine phytoplankton and algaes a process that incorporates atmospheric CO2 into long carbon chain macromolecule using solar energy.
+This is a natural reservoir that stores carbon-containing chemical compounds accumulated over time.
+Carbon sinks help reduce the amount of atmospheric CO2.
+Natural sinks are soil – the largest carbon store – and part of the biosphere via photosynthesis by terrestrial plants and marine phytoplankton and algae, a process that incorporates atmospheric CO2 into sugars, using solar energy.

 - Cascading effects

 Inevitable and sometimes unforeseen chain of events due to an act affecting part of the climate system.
 These cascading effects are often negative.

 An average pattern of weather conditions – such as temperature, precipitation, humidity, wind, air pressure – for a particular region over a long period of time (months, years, decades, centuries or more).